Try going a day without sharing a story.

 Pretty cool, right?

-The effectiveness of storytelling lies in how your audience reacts to it.
+The effectiveness storytelling in presentations lies in how your audience reacts to it.

 As social beings, we’re all naturally attuned to our emotions.
 It doesn’t matter whether it makes you sad, happy, angry, or nostalgic — our brains love a good story.